haru2503/wakatime-log/README.md

 **Features**:

 * Fetches yesterday's data automatically
-* On Sundays, fetches 7 days and generates week summaries
+* On the first day of a new week, generates a weekly summary report for the previous week
-* On last Sunday of month, generates month summaries
+* On the first day of a new month, generates a monthly summary report for the previous month
 * Commits changes to repository with trustless verification

 #### 2. Manual Import Workflow (`wakatime-import.yml`)